• Skip to primary navigation

 These gluten-free biscotti keep beautifully and make a fine DIY gift.
 Just pack a bunch into a cookie tin or mason jar tucked into some parchment paper for a sweet holiday present.

-*Bojon appétit!
-For more Bojon Gourmet in your life, follow along on Instagram, Facebook, or Pinterest, purchase my gluten-free cookbook Alternative Baker, or subscribe to receive new posts via email.
-And if you make this gluten-free biscotti recipe, I’d love to see.
-Tag your Instagram snaps @The_Bojon_Gourmet and #bojongourmet.*
+Bojon appétit!
+For more Bojon Gourmet in your life, follow along on Instagram, Facebook, YouTube, or Pinterest, purchase my award-winning gluten-free baking cookbook Alternative Baker, or subscribe to receive new posts via email.
+And if you make this gluten-free biscotti recipe, I’d love to know.
+Leave a comment and rating below, and tag your Instagram snaps @The_Bojon_Gourmet and #bojongourmet.

 Gluten-Free Biscotti with Hazelnuts & Chocolate